primiano/perfetto-docs/docs/design-docs/continuous-integration.md

 It is based on a background AppEngine service.
 Such service is only triggered by deferred tasks and periodic Cron jobs.

-The Controller is the only entity which does authenticated access to Gerrit.
+The Controller is the only entity which performs authenticated access to Gerrit.
 It uses a non-privileged gmail account and has no meaningful voting power.

 The controller loop does mainly the following: